Evaluation of Satisfactory Academic Progress (SAP)

 A student who is not making Satisfactory Academic Progress, as ascertained by qualitative, quantitative, or maximum time-frame measurements will be academically dismissed.
 See Satisfactory Academic Progress.

-Students may appeal to the Dean of the College for a reversal of an academic dismissal and a one-time exception to the qualitative, quantitative measures and/or maximum time-frame of satisfactory academic progress.
-The appeal must be in writing and submitted within 30 days of official notification of dismissal.
-The formal appeal letter must be accompanied by third party documentation detailing the circumstances as to why SAP was not maintained and what has changed that will permit you to make SAP by the end of the upcoming semester.
-Both the appeal and the documentation should also address the possibility of the circumstances recurring within 30 days of official notification of dismissal.
+Students may appeal to the Dean of the College for a reversal of an academic dismissal and a one-time exception to the qualitative, quantitative and/or maximum time-frame measures of satisfactory academic progress.
+The appeal must be in writing and must be submitted within thirty (30) days of official notification of dismissal.
+The formal appeal letter must detail the circumstances as to why satisfactory academic progress was not maintained and what has changed that will permit the student to make satisfactory academic progress by the end of the upcoming semester.
+Third-party documentation may be required.
 Appeals will be considered from students who have been laboring under adverse circumstances beyond their control, including illness or injury (student or a close relative), death of a relative, or family emergency.
 Customarily the Dean will convene an appeal committee of at least three employees to review the appeal.
-The committee typically consists of the students’ mentor or program chair, an employee of the college selected by the student, and another employee selected by the Dean.
-The committee will interview the student, review his/her work from all courses, and, if necessary, speak with other faculty and staff who have worked with the student.
+The committee typically consists of the student’s mentor or Program Chair, an employee of the College selected by the student, and another employee selected by the Dean.
+The committee will interview the student, review their work from all courses, and, if necessary, speak with other faculty and staff who have worked with the student.
 The appeal committee will submit its findings to the Dean in the form of a recommendation, and the Dean will decide whether to uphold the dismissal or permit the student to be readmitted on a probationary basis.
-The Dean of the College also reserves the right to forgo the committee process and review the appeal directly.
-The student will be notified of the appeal decision within 30 days of the Dean's receipt of the appeal or before the start of the next enrollment period, whichever comes first.
+The Dean of the College also reserves the right to forgo the committee process and review the appeal directly, or have a designee oversee the appeal.
+The student will be notified of the appeal decision within thirty (30) days of the Dean's receipt of the appeal or before the start of the next enrollment period, whichever comes first.